La Poste (France): Last mile delivery

 On 6 December 2021 couriers in the UK for Stuart Delivery organising with IWGB started a strike.
-Stuart couriers say they started the current strike after Stuart enforced a 24% pay cut in December 2021, which saw base pay rates slashed on most deliveries from £4.50 to £3.40.
+Stuart couriers told that they started the current strike after Stuart enforced a 24% pay cut in December 2021, which saw base pay rates slashed on most deliveries from £4.50 to £3.40.
 It is the longest gig work strike in UK history.

 In the UK, according to Corporate Watch Stuart Delivery made £41 million in profits from UK deliveries in 2021, over double the £20.5 million it had made in 2020.
 Stuart Delivery's UK accounts show an unnamed director was paid £2.2 million in 2020.

 Other activities

 In addition to postal services, La Poste also offers banking and insurance services (with La Banque Postale) and, via Chronopost, courier services.
 After the government, La Poste is the second largest employer in France.
-It also offers webmail, providing @laposte.net email addresses and hosts approximately 1.6 million active email accounts.
+It also offers webmail, providing @laposte.net email addresses and hosting approximately 1.6 million active email accounts in 2007.
 More recently, the group has created a branch for communication counselling (Mediaprism), document exchange and archiving (Docapost), real estate (Poste Immo) and mobile telephony (La Poste Mobile, in partnership with SFR).